HassanRasoo98/Find-My-Seat/README.md

 "
-i keep doing things that don't matter at all. these types of projects don't have much worth i feel. but that could because of the envrionment i am setup in my mind can go only as far as my surroundings allow me to think!
+i keep doing things that don't matter at all. these types of projects don't have much worth i feel. but that could because of the environment i am setup in my mind can go only as far as my surroundings allow me to think!
 "